Maximum Independent Set when excluding an induced minor: $K_1 + tK_2$ and $tC_3 \uplus C_4$: Introduction

 The question is more intriguing for the induced containments, and the \emph{induced subgraph} case has received a lot of attention.
-While it is known for a long time that if $H$ is \emph{not} the disjoint union of paths and subdivided claws, \smis remains NP-complete on graphs without $H$ as an induced subgraph~\cite{Poljak74,Alekseev82}, it has been conjectured that \smis is otherwise polynomial-time solvable.
+While it has long been known that if $H$ is \emph{not} the disjoint union of paths and subdivided claws, \smis remains NP-complete on graphs without $H$ as an induced subgraph~\cite{Alekseev82,Poljak74}, it has been conjectured that \smis is otherwise polynomial-time solvable.
 This has been proven when $H$ is the 6-vertex path \cite{GrzesikKPP22}, a claw with exactly one edge subdivided~\cite{Alekseev04,Lozin08}, or any disjoint union of claws~\cite{BrandstadtM18a}.
-The latter result extends a~polynomial-time algorithm due to Alekseev when $H$ is any disjoint union of edges~\cite{Alekseev07}.
-The author indeed proves that the total number of maximal independent sets is polynomially bounded, and can be enumerated in polynomial time.
+The latter result extends a~polynomial-time algorithm (essentially) due to Alekseev when $H$ is any disjoint union of edges~\cite{Alekseev07}.
+The author indeed proves that the total number of maximal independent sets is polynomially bounded.
+One can then enumerate all the maximal independent sets in polynomial time (following Alekseev's proof, or using the~generic output-sensitive algorithm of Tsukiyama et al.~\cite{Tsukiyama77}), and thus find a~maximum independent set.

 While we currently do not know of a polynomial-time algorithm when $H$ is the 7-vertex path, Gartland and Lokshtanov~\cite{Gartland20} have obtained a quasipolynomial-time algorithm when $H$ is $P_t$, the $t$-vertex path, for any positive integer $t$; also see~\cite{PilipczukPR21}.
-Supporting the existence of at least a quasipolynomial-time algorithm when $H$ is $S_{i,j,k}$, the claw whose three edges are subdivided $i-1$, $j-1$, and $k-1$ times, respectively, a quasipolynomial-time approximation scheme (QPTAS) \cite{Chudnovsky19} and a polynomial-time algorithm among bounded-degree graphs~\cite{Abrishami22} have been proposed.
-The parameterized complexity of \smis when excluding a fixed induced subgraph has been studied~\cite{Dabrowski12,BonnetBCTW18,BonnetBTW19}, but the mere statement of which $H$ make the problem fixed-parameter tractable (and which ones keep it W$[1]$-complete) is unclear~\cite{BonnetBTW19}.
+Supporting the existence of a~polynomial-time algorithm when $H$ is $S_{i,j,k}$, the claw whose three edges are subdivided $i-1$, $j-1$, and $k-1$ times, respectively, a~quasipolynomial-time algorithm \cite{Gartland24}, and polynomial-time algorithms among bounded-degree graphs~\cite{Abrishami22}, and later, among graphs excluding a~fixed complete bipartite graph as a~subgraph \cite{Abrishami24} have been found.
+The parameterized complexity of \smis when excluding a fixed induced subgraph has been studied~\cite{BonnetBCTW18,BonnetBTW19,Dabrowski12}, but the mere statement of which $H$ make the problem fixed-parameter tractable (and which ones keep it W$[1]$-complete) is unclear~\cite{BonnetBTW19}.